rotto32/email-token/README.md

 ### Further Steps

 Given more time I'd like to come back to this and replace the MySQL database with a PostgreSQL or other database which would have more query control.
-This would allow me to use a much more compact schema where the token could be the primary key, and would also most likely speed up read query times (not that there are any).
+This would allow me to use a much more compact schema where the token could be the primary key, and would also most likely speed up read query times, which would be relevant when avoiding data duplication.